The Children's Gallery Chicago

 Our Method's Theoretical Underpinnings

-Rooted in constructivist and experiential learning theory, the Spiral Studio Method is how The Children’s Gallery Chicago makes meaning with and for youth.
+Rooted in constructivist and experiential learning theory, the Spiral Studio Method is how The Children’s Gallery Chicago builds meaning with youth — and builds power alongside them.

-Django Paris and H. Samy Alim’s Culturally Sustaining Pedagogy, and bell hooks, who saw education as liberation and dialogue as essential, we engage young people not as passive recipients of knowledge but as artists, organizers, and truth-tellers.
-This method centers inquiry, collective action, community voice, and dialogue as the foundation for creative and social transformation, while honoring the lived experiences and identities of young people.
+Drawing from Django Paris and H. Samy Alim’s Culturally Sustaining Pedagogy and bell hooks’ vision of education as dialogue and liberation, we engage young people not as passive recipients of knowledge but as artists, organizers, and truth-tellers.
+Inquiry, collective reflection, and shared authorship are foundational.
+Youth examine their lived realities, name patterns across experience, and learn to articulate those patterns publicly.

-From the Reggio Emilia approach, we borrow a deep respect for children as capable, curious, and full of potential.
+From the Reggio Emilia approach, we borrow a deep respect for children as capable, curious, and intellectually serious.
 Art becomes a shared language — one of many ways young people express understanding, explore identity, and communicate with the world.
+We treat creative production not as enrichment, but as evidence: documentation of how youth interpret their neighborhoods and the institutions shaping them.

 Key texts on Early Childhood education